kyma-project/btp-manager/docs/contributor/02-10-operations.md

 module status.
 The BtpOperator CR reflects the status of the operand, that is, SAP BTP Service Operator, only when it is the oldest CR present in the cluster.
 In that case a finalizer is added, the CR is set to `Processing` state and the reconciliation proceeds.
-Otherwise, it is given an `Error` state with the condition reason `OlderCRExists` and message containing details about the CR responsible for reconciling the operand.
+Otherwise, it is given the `Error` state with the condition reason `OlderCRExists` and message containing details about the CR responsible for reconciling the operand.

 Next, the reconciler looks for a `sap-btp-manager` Secret in the `kyma-system` Namespace.
 This Secret contains Service